|Black and tan, brindle, fawn, black

-The Bullmastiff German Shepherd mix is a large crossbreed of two fiercely loyal and powerful dog breeds.
-These hybrid dogs can take on traits from either parent but it’s guaranteed that these won’t be small dogs.
+The Bullmastiff German Shepherd mix is a large crossbreed of two fiercely loyal and powerful canines.
+These hybrid dogs can take on traits from either parent, but it’s guaranteed that they won’t be small dogs.

 The smallest version of this mixed breed will weigh at least 60 pounds but can reach up to 140 pounds.
 They’ll generally stand anywhere from 23 to 27 inches at the shoulder.
-Bullmastiff German Shepherd mixes have an average lifespan of 9 to 13 years and tend to have fewer health issues compared to their purebred parents.
+Bullmastiff German Shepherd mixes have an average lifespan of 9 to 13 years and fewer health issues than their purebred parents.

 Each of these breeds is very loyal and protective of their families.
-With proper training and socialization, they can make family pets that will have no problem doubling as guard dogs.
+With proper training and socialization, Bullmastiff German Shepherds can make excellent family pets that will have no problem doubling as guard dogs.

-A Bull Mastiff German Shepherd mix is going to be a very large, powerful dog that can come with a stubborn streak.
-Both parent breeds need a strong hand in training and so will this hybrid mix.
+A Bullmastiff German Shepherd mix will be a huge dog that can come with a stubborn streak.
+Both parents need a firm hand in training, as will this hybrid mix.
 German Shepherds and Bullmastiffs are very headstrong and dominant breeds.
 They can be territorial and protective over their space and their people.
 Proper training is an absolute must.

-With a large size can come large food and vet bills.
-These dogs will eat a lot and will require high-quality food for proper nutrition.
+With their large size, the Bullmastiff German Shepherd’s food and vet bills will be higher than most breeds.
+They eat a lot and require high-quality food for proper nutrition.
 Large breeds tend to have more health issues, especially as they age.
-They also have a tendency to cost more in terms of preventative medicine and overall veterinary care.
+They also cost more in terms of preventative medicine and veterinary care.

-3 Little-Known Facts About Bullmastiff German Shepherd Mix
+3 Little-Known Facts About the Bullmastiff German Shepherd Mix

 1. Bullmastiffs Were Bred as Guardians

 Bullmastiffs originated in England in the mid-1800s and were used as estate guardians to ward off poachers.
-They were bred by gamekeepers for their strength, size, speed, and working ability.
+Gamekeepers bred them for their strength, size, speed, and working ability.

 2. German Shepherds Are Among the Most Versatile Breeds

-The German Shepherd has held many jobs other than a movie star—leading the blind, chasing down criminals, sniffing out illegal substances, serving in the military, visiting the sick, and herding stock are just some of the jobs held by this versatile breed.
+The German Shepherd has held many jobs other than a movie star, including leading the blind, chasing down criminals, sniffing out illegal substances, serving in the military, visiting the sick, and herding stock.

 3. Bullmastiff German Shepherd Mixes Come in a Variety of Appearances